PyLink/PyLink/docs/technical/pmodule-spec.md

 ### Outgoing command functions

+The methods defined below are integral to any protocol module, as they are needed by plugins to communicate with the rest of the world.

-Unless otherwise noted, the camel-case variant of command functions (e.g. "`spawnClient`) are also supported, but deprecated.
-However, protocol module coders do *not* need to implement these aliases themselves: attempts to missing camel case functions are automatically coersed into their snake case variants via the [`structures.CamelCaseToSnakeCase`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/structures.py#L172-L197) wrapper.
+Unless otherwise noted, the camel-case variants of command functions (e.g. "`spawnClient`) are supported but deprecated.
+Protocol modules do *not* need to implement these aliases themselves; attempts to missing camel case functions are automatically coersed into their snake case variants via the [`structures.CamelCaseToSnakeCase`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/structures.py#L172-L197) wrapper.

 - **`spawn_client`**`(self, nick, ident='null', host='null', realhost=None, modes=set(), server=None, ip='0.0.0.0', realname=None, ts=None, opertype=None, manipulatable=False)` - Spawns a client on the PyLink server.
 No nick collision / valid nickname checks are done by protocol modules, as it is up to plugins to make sure they don't introduce anything invalid.
     - `modes` is a list or set of `(mode char, mode arg)` tuples in the [PyLink mode format](#mode-formats).